As rainstorms grow more severe and frequent, communities fail to prepare for risks

 Last summer, the city council strengthened design standards for building elevations and calculating storm-water runoff.
 If it didn’t act, the city could see $271 million annually in flood losses from sea level rise by 2065, according to Dewberry.
 Some developers objected to the changes, citing increased costs.

-“But keeping the same standards will increase risk,” said Bodnar, the city engineer.
+“But keeping the same standards will increase risk,” said Bodnar, the city stormwater engineer.
 “Either way, there is a cost.”